sahagobinda/GPM/README.md

 Gobinda Saha, Isha Garg, Kaushik Roy

 ## Experiments
-This repository currently contains experiments reported in the paper for Permuted MNIST, 10-split CIFAR-100 and 20-tasks CIFAR-100 Superclass datasets.
+This repository currently contains experiments reported in the paper for Permuted MNIST, 10-split CIFAR-100, 20-tasks CIFAR-100 Superclass datasets and 5-datasets.
 All these experiments can be run using the following command:
 ```python
 source run_experiments.sh
 ```